Two Approaches For a Perturbative Expansion in Blobbed Topological Recursion: Cutting graphs

+Every vacuum graph $\Gamma_0$ with $v$ vertices, thus of order $v$, and genus $g$ has a catalog entry of the form $\{\alpha, v, g, c, |\text{Aut}(\Gamma_0)|, \theta\}$, with $\theta$ being a Boolean value which states wether the graph is bicolorable or not and the number of components $c$.
+The permutation $\sigma$, which encodes the sequence of incident half edges at each vertex, is by convention \ref{conv:1} the same for all graphs and thus not explicitly stated.
+As previously mentioned, the choice of $\alpha$, the permutation that encodes the edges, for some graph is not unique.

+The following figures are some examples of subsets of the catalog.
+Every presented graph is drawn in the style of figure \ref{fig:Lambda012} of the introductory example \ref{exmp:freeEnergy} with its corresponding catalog entry.
+Graphs with $g>0$ cannot properly be projected on the plane without introducing additional crossing.
+Such unwanted vertices are called \emph{virtual} in analogy to virtual knot theory \cite{Kauffman_1999,ZinnJustinZuber} and are encircled red.

-\section{Cutting Graphs}
+\section{Cutting graphs}

-We continue the visualization from section \ref{ch:CountingGraphs}, where we applied the loop insertion operator to the vacuum graphs of zeroth and first order.
+We continue the visualization from section \ref{ch:CountingGraphs}, where we applied the boundary creation operator to the planar vacuum ribbon graphs of zeroth and first order.
 Each possible index of a strand has an associated line style

-We omit all factors of $N$, orders $|\text{Aut}|$ of automorphism groups and summation signs associated with the indices.
-The second graph in order $\lambda^2$ is especially interesting, because it decomposes into graphs, which have the same weight, but are actually different (in this case mirror symmetric).\\

-The sum of all weights obtained so far is equivalent to $\Omega^{(0)}_q$ up to second order.
+We omit all factors of $N$, the order $|\text{Aut}(\Gamma_0)|$ of automorphism group and summation signs associated with the indices.
+The second graph in order $\lambda^2$ is especially interesting, because it decomposes into graphs, which have the same weight, but are actually different.\\ \\ \\ The sum of all weights obtained so far is equivalent to $\Omega^{(0)}_q$ up to second order.
 To obtain the graphs that contribute to $\Omega^{(0)}_{q,r}$, we apply $\hat{T}_r$ with $r\neq q$ to the graphs above.
 Instead of considering every ribbon individually, we will group the cuts of ribbons with the same indices together.
-Every cut with number \RNum{1} will produce disconnected graphs. \\
+Every cut with number \RNum{1} will produce disconnected graphs. \\ \\